artainmo/DevOps/cloud/README.md

 A VPC is a private network to deploy own resources, for example EC2 instances.
 One VPC is linked to one region, thus when using multiple regions you will also need multiple VPCs.<br>
 Within a VPC we can find Subnets which partitions own network inside own VPC.
 One Subnet is associated with one AZ and can launch EC2 instances.
 A public Subnet is accessible from the internet while a private Subnet is not.
 Route Tables are used to define access to the internet and between Subnets.<br>
 A VPC contains a CIDR Range which indicates the range of allowed IP addresses within the VPC.<br>
+Internet Gateways help our VPC instances connect with the internet.
+Public Subnets have a route to the internet gateway.
+NAT Gateways allow instances in Private Subnets to access the internet while remaining private.

+Network ACL (NACL) is a firewall which controls traffic from and to the Subnet.
+It can have 'allow' and 'deny' rules that include IP addresses.<br>
+Security Groups is a firewall that controls traffic to and from an EC2 instance.
+It can have 'allow' rules that include IP addresses and other security groups.

 ## Resources
 [Udemy course - AWS certified cloud practitioner](https://campus19.udemy.com/course/aws-certified-cloud-practitioner-new)<br>